All confirmed GPT-6 leaks and early signals so far — what Sam Altman and OpenAI have hinted at, what’s real, what’s rumored, and what to expect next.

 Will ChatGPT 6 be free?

-How much will GPT-6 cost?
+How much better will GPT-6 be than GPT-5?